krisisurf/Ray-Casting-2D/README.md

 Basic REAL-TIME raycasting system for 2D environment made in java

-You can use (W, A, S, D) keys to move the RayCastingPointEntity or LampEntity
+You can use (W, A, S, D) keys to move the RayCastingPointEntity or LampEntity The main things to play with are documented demonstrated in the main class ( src/environment/Launcher.java )

 NOTE: A more detailed object-oriented structure might exist because the original idea wasn't exactly like it is now.
 </br></br></br>